 Preparedness for People with Parkinson’s

-People with Parkinson’s and care partners should take these tips into consideration to be better prepared for the Coronavirus:
+Parkinson’s and care partners should take these tips into consideration to be better prepared for COVID-19:

 - Wash your hands.
 Wash them often with soap and water for at least 20 seconds.